Sable/mcvm.js/README.md

 make install will call npm to install the required dependencies.

-The McLabCore jar should manually be put in a 'deps' directory from the project root.
+The McLabCore jar should manually be put in a 'McLabCore' directory from the project root.

 Usage
 =======